JustWhit3/ptc-print/README.md

 <img src="https://github.com/JustWhit3/ptc-print/blob/main/img/benchmarks/compilation_time/stdout_stream.png">

-As seen from the above plot, compilation time of `ptc::print` needs to be improved.
+The hight compilation time of `ptc::print` with respect to the other libraries is probably due to the fact that it is an object defined into an header-only library.

 ### Executable size